View and/or apply to receive money for conservation with our 2023 Incentive Application.

 To promote farmer learning, council members organize events such as workshops, field days, and seminars.

-The council offers incentives to farmers in the watershed for implementing conservation practices including grassed waterways, soil testing, farm walkovers, buffer strips, and cover crops.
+The council also offers incentives to farmers in the watershed for implementing conservation practices including grassed waterways, soil testing, buffer strips, and cover crops.
+We also encourage farmers to continue their own education by attending field days and running their own trials.